phadjido/CubismZ/README.md

    ```
    ./test_wavz.sh [<n processors> [<error threshold>]]
    ```
-   Parameter in square brackets are optional. `<n processors>` sets the number of MPI processes.
+   Parameters in square brackets are optional. `<n processors>` sets the number of MPI processes.
 Defaults to 1 if not specified.
 The `<error threshold>` parameter is specific to the wavelet compressor.
-The default is 0.01.

 3. `test_zfp.sh`: Runs the [ZFP](#zfp) compressor.
 If no reference file exists, the script will generate it automatically.
 The test can be run